rishikksh20/Avito-Duplicate-ads/README.md

 # Kaggle Competition
 In this competition, you will predict whether pairs of ads are duplicates.
 For more info visit: https://www.kaggle.com/c/avito-duplicate-ads-detection

+# Source
+Initially the repo code copied from this link: https://www.kaggle.com/zfturbo/avito-duplicate-ads-detection/python-xgboost-starter authored by ZFTurbo.